 Disaster related tax relief.
-Special rules apply to the use of retirement funds by qualified individuals who suffered an economic loss as a result of the storms and tornadoes that began on May 4, 2007 in the Kansas disaster area and the severe storms in the Midwestern disaster areas.
+Special rules apply to the use of retirement funds by qualified individuals who suffered an economic loss as a result of the severe storms in the Midwestern disaster areas during 2008.
 See Publication 575, for information on these special rules.